kboghe/NordVPN-switcher/README.md

 **5. NordVPN app starts automatically (if closed) on Windows.
 Connection process can also be monitored by checking the NordVPN app**

 ![windows app gif](http://digitalmethods.be/wp-content/uploads/2020/08/windows2.gif)

-**6. NordVPN-switcher automatically picks a new server if Google and/or YouTube throw a captcha, if so desired**

 # Windows vs Linux